Culture

 AuthenticFadoExperience

-Fado: Authentic Tradition and Where to Experience Portugal’s Rich Musical Tradition
+Fado: Authentic Tradition and Where to Experience Portugal’s Rich Music

 There is an abundance of places in Lisbon to listen to Fado music.
 Here is a list of the top spots to go to: Are you traveling in Coimbra?
 Here is a list of the 5 top locations to hear Fado music in that area: Are you thinking of exploring Porto?
 These 5 places are the best spots to listen to Fado in Porto: Enjoy the incredible sounds and vibrations of the art of Portuguese music!
 You can listen to the top Fado musicians, such as Alfredo Marceneiro, Maria Teresa de Noronha, Frei Hermano da Câmara, D. Vicente da Câmara, and Amália Rodrigues, in your home.
 This is truly an incredibly magical aspect of Portuguese culture!
 Not all those who wander are lost – TTT

-Fado: Authentic Tradition and Where to Experience Portugal’s Rich Musical Tradition Read More »
+Fado: Authentic Tradition and Where to Experience Portugal’s Rich Music Read More »

 Walking El Camino de Santiago